JadenFurtado/php_virus/README.md

 # Overview:

+Php as we know is rather infamous as it is easy to write insecure code in.
+It is also rather easy for a virus to infect a PHP file given how website in PHP are often written.
+And so PHP is the perfect language to write a web virus in.

 Basically, this virus infects all your php files and will copy itself onto them and the process repeats.
 I hope to be adding payloads(I was thinking using JSON) to this in the future.
 Feel free to contribute to it and build on it if you please.